Contact

 The energy payback is the time it takes for a PV system to recover the initial energy expenditure for the production, operation and disposal of the entire plant.
 Determining the duration of the energy payback first requires having some knowledge about the materials and processes used in the course of the PV life cycle, from the grain of sand to the finished solar plant.
 But what does a grain of sand actually have to do with it?

 Solar modules contain the element silicon, which converts sunlight into electricity.
-Around 95% of all solar modules are made with silicon, including the modules used by SENS.
+Around 95% of all solar modules are made with silicon, including the modules used by Iqony Sens.
 But silicon is by no means a rare element.
 On the contrary, silicon dioxide, the basic material for solar silicon, is the second most abundant element in the world after oxygen.
 Sand consists in large part of silicon dioxide, sometimes entirely of quartz.
 In fact, most sandy beaches are made of quartz sand, but silicon is not taken from beaches for the production of solar cells; rather, it’s dug out of pits in the USA, Slovenia, Spain, France, Austria and Germany, among other countries.

 And despite the large availability of silicon, less and less of it is needed, as technical advancements are making it possible to produce thinner solar wafers.